I Want to Go with You (album)

 I Want to Go with You is a studio album by American country music singer Eddy Arnold released by RCA Victor in 1966.

+Overview

-It reached #1 in the US country charts and #26 in the Billboard 200 charts.
-Released as a single in early 1966, the title track "I Want to Go with You" peaked at #36 on the Billboard Hot 100 chart.
-It was more successful with country and adult contemporary audiences, reaching #1 on both the Billboard country chart for six weeks and the easy listening chart for three weeks.
+It reached #1 in the US country charts and No. 26 in the Billboard 200 charts.
+Released as a single in early 1966, the title track "I Want to Go with You" peaked at No. 36 on the Billboard Hot 100 chart.
+It was more successful with country and adult contemporary audiences, reaching No. 1 on both the Billboard country chart for six weeks and the easy listening chart for three weeks.